mekomsolutions/openmrs-cd/resources/src/pipeline2/README.md

-[Pipeline2](../../../jobs/pipelines/pipeline2.jenkinsfile) will identify which server is affected by a given artifact modification.
+[Pipeline2](../../../jobs/pipelines/pipeline2.jenkinsfile) will identify which server is affected by an occuring artifact modification..

 To do so, each server is mapped with a descriptor and type.
 A descriptor is a file that describes what makes a server, ie what are its dependencies.
 Most of the time the descriptor will be the distro pom.xml the server is built on.
 However, other formats could be implemented if needed.
 This configuration is found in the **servers.json** file (see section below for more details)

 The pipeline first fetches the descriptors (**fetch.js**) and then parses them (**parse.js**) to produce a list of dependencies sorted by artifact.
-See [dependenciesByArtifact.json](../../spec/utils/resources/dependenciesByArtifact.json)
+See the sample (test) resource [dependenciesByArtifact.json](../../spec/utils/resources/dependenciesByArtifact.json)

 From there, **compare.js** will compare the artifact provided as input to the dependency list just created and update the **history.json** file which is a stack of all builds that have affected a given server (see below)